-Add users to Identity as a Service
+Add users to IDaaS

-Before you add users to Identity as a Service
+Before you add users to IDaaS

 - Enter their profile information